How Hot is Too Hot for Raspberry Pi? 2020-02-12

 Source: Gareth Halfacree from Bradford, UK [CC BY-SA (https://creativecommons.org/licenses/by-sa/2.0)]

-It has been widely reported that Raspberry Pi is vulnerable to overheating issues.
+It has been reported that Raspberry Pi can be vulnerable to overheating issues.
 The thermal map above shows a Raspberry Pi 3+ processor reaching towards 90oC.
-In several tests, the Pi’s SoC has been shown to exceed 100oC.
-In a number of situations, the Pi can be pushed beyond its qualified operating temperature range, therefore its long-term performance is not guaranteed.
+In some tests, the Pi’s SoC has been shown to exceed 100oC.
+In certain situations, the Pi can be pushed beyond its qualified operating temperature range, therefore its long-term performance is not guaranteed.

 CPU underclocking is the process of limiting the frequency at which pulses are used to synchronize a processor’s operations.
 In other words, to deliberately underclock CPU is to consciously reduce the speed of the processor.
 Underclocking reduces the load induced temperature rise as lower performance reduces power consumption requirements and therefore generates less heat inside a device.